grnet/snf-image/docs/interface.rst

    `here <http://pythonhosted.org/passlib/modular_crypt_format.html#mcf-identifiers>`_
    for more info).

+ * **SWAP=<partition id>:<size>**
+   If this property is defined, *snf-image* will create a swap partition with the specified size in MB.
+The *partition id* is the number that the linux kernel will assign to this partition.
+For example, if you have a disk with an msdos partition table on it and one primary partition, the image property *SWAP=2:512* would instruct *snf-image* to create a 512MB long primary partition for swap with id=2.
+On the other hand, if the SWAP property had this form: *SWAP=5:512*, since primary partitions may have an id from 1 to 4, *snf-image* would create a 512MB extended partition with id=2 and a logical swap partition with id=5 in it with the same size.
+This property only applies to Linux instances.

  * **EXCLUDE_ALL_TASKS=yes**
    If this property is defined with a value other than null, then during the deployment, the image will not be configured at all.
 This is really handy